bengrunfeld/study-notes/unix.md

 Because of a court case, AT&T was forbidden from entering the software market, so while they weren't allowed to sell software, they were allowed to give it away for free.

-That was very attractive to government, universities and corporations, because if they wrote to AT&T, they'd get a licence and the source code of the OS for free.
+That was very attractive to government, universities and corporations, because if they wrote to AT&T, they'd get a license and the source code of the OS for free.

 The most important of these were universities, because programming really began to take off in 1975, and when new students came to study computer science, the first thing they learned was Unix, so when the went on the found software companies in the 80's and 90's, they based a lot of what they made in Unix.